OCR-D/spec/ocrd_eval.md

 ##### Characters

 A text consists of a set of characters that have a certain meaning.
 A character is a glyph that represents a word, a letter in a word, or a symbol.
+Not included in the character definition are all forms of white spaces.

 ###### Examples